sandyschumann/sandyschumann.github.io/README.md

 I am a Lecturer and the Postgraduate Tutor at the [UCL Department of Security and Crime Science](http://www.ucl.ac.uk/jill-dando-institute).
 My research examines risk factors of radicalisation, extreme political attitudes, as well as hate crime prevention.
 I am keen to translate academic research into policy and practice; I am looking forward to connect with policymakers and practitioners in the field of CVE and hate crime prevention.

+### News October 2020 ###
+* I proposed and got approved a new module - Online Extremism and Hate Crime - that I will teach in 21-22 on our MSc in Countering Organised Crime and Terrorism
+* I talked with the Hate Crime Unit about hate crime during COVID-19 and bystander intervention.
+You can listen to the podcast [here](https://hatecrimeunit.org.uk/podcast/episode1).

 ### News September 2020 ###
-* We published a [Systematic Review of Mental Health Problems and Violent Extremism] (https://www.tandfonline.com/doi/abs/10.1080/14789949.2020.1820067?journalCode=rjfp20) in the Journal for Forensic Psychiatry & Psychology.
+* We published a [Systematic Review of Mental Health Problems and Violent Extremism](https://www.tandfonline.com/doi/abs/10.1080/14789949.2020.1820067?journalCode=rjfp20) in the Journal for Forensic Psychiatry & Psychology.
 * I was invited to join the UK’s Commission for Countering Extremism Academic-Practitioner Counter Extremism Network.

 ### News August 2020 ###